Sirquini/dotconfigs/README.md

 # Dotconfigs

-Personal repository for keeping my configuration files for:
+Personal repository with my configuration files for:

 - .vimrc
 - .bashrc